Seed Library

 Seed Library Rules

 You must have a library card to place an order with either seed library starting January 2025.
 Contact your library for details on obtaining a card.
-One order per library (The Seed Library and The Community Seed Exchange) is allowed for each library card account between the months of January-March.
-If our supplies are not exhausted, we will allow an additional order per card after announcing via RSCL Website or Facebook page in April.
+One order per library (The Seed Library and The Community Seed Exchange) is allowed for each library card account/household between the months of January-March.
+If our supplies are not exhausted, we will allow an additional order per card/household after announcing via RSCL Website or Facebook page in April.
+If you place a seed library order and do not pick up your order, we will not fill future orders for you.
+It takes time not only to fill your order, but also to re-stock it when you don’t pick it up.
+Please don’t waste valuable volunteer time if you aren’t serious about picking up your order.

 If we run low on seeds or if we get backlogged with requests, we may suspend the Seed Library service and announce future availability when it occurs.